-Sportster bobbers give a great old-school look to allow you to own a custom motorcycle but without all the unnecessary flash and cash associated with so many custom motorcycle builds.
+Sportster bobbers give a great old school look to your stock motorcycle.
+And for most bobber lovers, getting rid of all the unnecessary flash and cash associated with so many stock and custom motorcycle builds is what we like.

 Perhaps you have a Sportster in the garage just waiting for this project; perhaps you picked up a basket case at a recent swap meet.
 The only criteria for a Sportster bobber are that it must have a Sportster drive train and as little extra stuff as possible.
 All those fancy embellished bolt heads and other shiny baubles are for other types of motorcycles, not the bobbers.

 If you want to follow the traditional old-school definition of a bobber, you'll want to place your drive train into a rigid frame, preferably one that is low to the ground and stretched a bit to give your finished build a low, long, lean look.
 Most frequently, the frame of a Sportster bobber is painted a nice basic black.

 You will sometimes see sportster bobbers in other colors such as bright primary blue, red, white, or even military olive, but black is by far the most common paint for these simplistic bikes.

 The fuel tank, when not left a single color, incorporates simple artwork such as basic, one-color flames.
 True old-school bobbers don't go for the fancy airbrush jobs with naked ladies, eagles, 3-D flags, and other expensive embellishment.

 The rigid frame of a purist Sportster bobber makes the popular bicycle-style solo saddles with springs make good sense.
 The springs used in the Springer-style front forks complete the look and feel of the bobber.
 Billet wheels with fancy designs are left for the flashy customs with spoke wheels being traditional bobber rolling stock.